The United States Federal Census is a tool that every researcher will have to master in order to complete a well-researched family history.

 Whereas most records cover a single individual or family, Census records give us a much broader picture of an entire geographical area.

-Whether you’re a beginner or an advanced researcher, Census records are something that you absolutely must know how to use.
+Whether you’re just getting started in genealogy or an advanced researcher, Census records are something that you absolutely must know how to use.

 Brief History of the Census